WebEngineering-Univaq/WE_Project_Specifications/src/Progetto_IW_2016_2_EN_SocialDevelop.md

 *SocialDevelop* is a web support tool for collaborative software development.
 While other sites like GitHub focus on the actual code writing and versioning, our system stays on a "meta" level, namely its aim is to publicize the software projects and identify suitable freelance developers to employ, automatically creating their "references".

-*Thanks to Konstantinos, Svetoslav, Petyo and Danail for suggesting me this idea* *J*
+*Thanks to Konstantinos, Svetoslav, Petyo and Danail for suggesting me this idea*

 The site is similar to a regular forum, but instead of discussion threads, SocialDevelop contains *projects*.